Best Time To Visit Barbados: Seasonality, Weather & Events

-At only 166 square miles, Barbados may be just a speck on the world map, but it has made its mark on the global scale as one of the leading tourist destinations in the Caribbean.
-The former British colony is highly regarded for its breezy ambiance, gorgeous beaches, and striking natural attractions like Harrison's Cave.
-Events like the Barbados Food & Rum Festival and Crop Over, the latter being the island’s annual carnival celebration, attract thousands of visitors annually, all wanting to enjoy some good ol’ Bajan entertainment and cuisine.
+At just 166 square miles, Barbados may be a small dot on the map, but it shines as one of the Caribbean’s top travel destinations.
+The former British colony is known for its laid-back vibe, enticing beaches, and striking natural wonders like Harrison's Cave.
+Events like the Barbados Food & Rum Festival and Crop Over (the island’s annual carnival celebration) attract thousands of visitors annually, all wanting to enjoy some good ol’ Bajan entertainment and cuisine.

 Barbados is characterized by sunny skies throughout the year, with very few exceptions.
-It is the perfect escape from cold US winters (if at all you need a reason to go!).
+It's just the sort of escape you may have envisioned from cold US winters (if you even need another reason to go!).

 In this article on the Sandals Blog: